Guide to Filing Your Taxes for the First Time

 How can I avoid tax scams?

 The best way to avoid tax scams is to educate yourself on what they look like.
 The most common tax scams are email phishing scams and phone scams.
-Remember that the IRS will never email you requesting personal or financial information.
-If a phone call feels suspicious, review the IRS site on this subject and note all the things that the IRS will not do over the phone, including threatening legal action or leaving pre-recorded, urgent messages.
+Remember that the IRS will never email you requesting personal or financial information nor will the IRS call you and threaten legal action or leave pre-recorded, urgent messages.

 Photo credit: iStock/PeopleImages